MattoYuzuru/todo_fastapi/README.md

 1. Task management with categories and priorities.
 2. Calendar integration.
-3. Pomodoro timer for focused studying.
+3. Pomodoro timer in each todo task.
 5. Collaboration for group projects.
 6. Visual statistics.
 7. Gamification with rewards and streak tracking.